Transparency of History in Galactic Game Theory

 Yes, likely.

 Cooperation promises vast gains in technology-sharing, resource exchange, mutual defence, and cultural/scientific growth.
-The synergy of multiple civilizations working together is presumably greater than going it alone—especially over cosmic timescales.
+The synergy of multiple civilisations working together is presumably greater than going it alone—especially over cosmic timescales.

-Together (visibility & accountability + iterated cosmic game theory + no overwhelming offensive edge + trade & knowledge benefits) these create a strong incentive to join a “cooperative club,” abide by some moral norms, and avoid being flagged as a pariah civilization.
+Together (visibility & accountability + iterated cosmic game theory + (assuming) no overwhelming offensive edge + trade & knowledge benefits) these create a strong incentive to join a “cooperative club,” abide by existing moral norms, and avoid being flagged as a pariah civilisation.

 Would Cooperators Converge on Optimising for Well-Being?